sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 ######Normal Color

-A simple node generating a default tangent space normal color
+A simple node generating a default tangent space normal color in sRGB or linear colorspace

 #####Geometry Nodes: